AnjaBuckley/RAG-System-with-Semanic-Cache/README.md

 2. **Upload documents**:
    - Use the "Upload File" tab to upload text, PDF, or Word documents
+     - PDF files are automatically processed and large PDFs (>5 pages) are split into individual pages
+     - Each page is stored separately with page metadata for better retrieval
    - Use the "Add Text" tab to add text content directly
    - View uploaded documents in the "View Documents" tab
+     - PDF pages are displayed with page numbers and file information

 3. **Manage cache**:
    - See cache entries, hits, and hit rate in the sidebar